 The JSAI model used MODFLOW (McDonald and Harbaugh 1988), which is a commonly used finite-difference code developed by the U.S. Geological Survey.
 A five-layer model was constructed to simulate the hydrostratigraphy and geologic structure of the mine area.
-Aquifer characteristics and boundary conditions for the various materials were assigned to 100-ft × 100-ft grid cells.
-The model also uses the solute-transport program MT3D (Zheng 1996)

-to predict chemical constituent concentrations in ground water up to 300 years into the future for both the current mine closure plan (TSF-1 tailings left in place) and the proposed TRP.
+Aguifer characteristics and boundary conditions for the various materials were assigned to 100-ft × 100-ft grid cells.
+The model also uses the solute-transport program MT3D (Zheng 1996) PAGE 13 DEQ Contract No. 121002 to predict chemical constituent concentrations in ground water up to 300 years into the future for both the current mine closure plan (TSF-1 tailings left in place) and the proposed TRP.
 Sulfate transport is modeled as an example because it is conservative and a constituent of concern in ARD production that is present in high concentrations.
 The model could theoretically be used to model other parameters; however, nonconservative constituents would result in smaller-extent and lower-concentration plumes caused by adsorption and other mechanisms.

 Reported calibration of the model is generally acceptable, as shown on Figure 7-1.
 JSAI explains that because of uncertainty about the accuracy of older water-level data, only recent (2017 and later), well-documented data are used to calibrate the model.
 However, some of the comparison hydrographs between observed and simulated water levels contained in the model report (Appendix B of JSAI 2020) show poor correlation.
 Forty-five sites are plotted on Figure 7-1 but 54 sites are included in Appendix B. A model may calibrate closely in one area of the domain and poorly in another, and typically an area of specific interest is prioritized.
 The model can be adjusted to achieve good calibration in that area, even if this results in other parts of the domain are less well-calibrated.
-Evaluating and reporting the distribution of calibration, GSM would periodically recalibrate the model with data collected from ongoing monitoring programs in and around TSF-1 and the Pit.
+Evaluating and reporting the distribution of calibration error may help clarify calibration methods.
+In accordance with the Amendment Application, GSM would periodically recalibrate the model with data collected from ongoing monitoring programs in and around TSF-1 and the Pit.
 Recalibration will allow the model to be updated and to resolve issues within the model domain.